Skip to content

 }

-This metadata endpoint enables progressive adoption: wallets can discover IDToken as an issuer today, and full OID4VCI protocol support (pre-authorized code flow, credential offers, deferred issuance) can be added incrementally.
+This metadata endpoint enables progressive adoption: wallets can discover IDToken Seal as an issuer today, and full OID4VCI protocol support (pre-authorized code flow, credential offers, deferred issuance) can be added incrementally.